ggrangel/scripts/archinstall/README.md

    python -m archinstall
   ```
   - follow the interactive instructions.
-  - if you're depending on wifi, remember to install upfront a package like `networkmanager` to handle networks.
+  - if you're depending on wifi, remember to install upfront the package `networkmanager` to handle networks.
   - after install, reboot without livemedia

 ## Install packages